tarantool/doc/doc/reference/reference_sql/sql.rst

 Apply a built-in function to one or more expressions and return a scalar value.

 Tarantool supports 32 built-in functions.

+The maximum number of operands for any function is 127.

 .. _sql_function_abs: